Salisbury RFC

 Salisbury Rugby Club is an English rugby union club in Salisbury, Wiltshire, who play in Regional 2 South Central, a level six league.
 The club is based at Hudson's Field, Castle Road, near Old Sarum.

-Former players include Dave Egerton (Bath Rugby, England, British and Irish Lions), Richard Hill (Saracens, England, British and Irish Lions), Mike Brown (Harlequins Leicester Tigers and England), Will Stuart (Bath Rugby, England), Cadan Murley (Harlequins, England).
+Former players include Dave Egerton (Bath, England, British and Irish Lions), Richard Hill (Saracens, England, British and Irish Lions), Mike Brown (Harlequins Leicester Tigers and England), Will Stuart (Bath Rugby, England), Cadan Murley (Harlequins, England).

 Structure

 Senior sections: the senior section has up to three teams who play regularly.
 There is currently no women’s senior squad.

 Junior section: split into Minis and Juniors.
 The Minis accepts children from Reception to Year 6 (U6s to U11s).
 These are mixed and play in line with RFU Age Grade rugby (touch rugby up to and including U8s, and then contact from U9s to U11s).
 The Junior section splits into boys' and girls' squads with the boys having teams from U12 to U16s and the Colts, and the girls having U12s, U14, U16 and U18s groupings.
 This is in line with RFU Age Grade rugby.
+In season 25/26, the U14 and U15 Boy were age grade champions in the Dorset and Wiltshire RFU competition.

 Charitable rugby: the club works in conjunction with charities and private coaches to train students at sixth form colleges in Salisbury and the surround area to have a Salisbury 6th Form Colleges team (in a Barbarians RFC-like set up).
 This initiative is endorsed by Mike Brown.